brumar/MnemoTrain/README.md

 Don't hesitate to contact me if you need.

 ## Future tasks :
-- Allows precise data reporting even if memory system is not specified.
 - Manual for users or at least commented lines in recall txt files.
 - Implement spoken numbers as a discipline (only as training script for the moment).
 - Break disciplines.py in smaller parts.